angelalchen3/angelalchen3/README.md

 ╰┈➤ I am a current data analyst at a credit card company.
 I have been here for 1.5 years now and work a lot with SQL, Python, and Snowflake.

+╰┈➤ Working on building out semantic views to align my company's data with a Snowflake's Cortex AI generative agent.

 ╰┈➤ In my spare time, I love rock climbing, weight lifting, and backpacking!

 Stick around for more projects soon!